 Waking Life

-Solo Exhibition, Parsons School of Design
+Solo Exhibition, Parsons School of Design, Paris

 Documenting Jetsonorama’s Painted Desert Project: Reclaiming the Navajo Nation